 Hiking and Via Ferrata

 I spent a significant fraction of my time in the Elbsandstein mountains not climbing, but hiking and doing via ferrata.
 They are also great for that!
 Most trails are flat enough even for inexperienced hikers if you do not take a lot of luggage with you.
 If you do, be prepared to suffer!
 Many peaks are easily accessible, and even more can be reached with just a short and easy scramble.
 The views are amazing!
 Especially in the morning, when fog from the night floats over the valleys.

 I finally managed to ascend all three via ferrata in the region:

 Häntzschelstiege: This is the longest one of the three and the one that feels most like a proper via ferrata.
 It consists of a shorter lower part and a longer upper part that leads through a chimney and out into the open.
 It offers incredible views at the top, but it can get crowded on the weekends.
 Via ferrata set recommended.

 Zwillingsstiege: We were not that impressed.
-It is rather short (probably less than half of Häntzschelstiege) and the views are not that great compared with its bigger brother.
+It is somewhat short (probably less than half of Häntzschelstiege), and the views are not that great compared to its bigger brother.
 We used our via ferrata sets only very sparsely.

 Rübezahlstiege: This is the technically most difficult one.
-At least rudimentary climbing skills are needed.
+At least basic climbing skills are needed.
 There is no protection in place, except for a few metal clamps.
 The difficulty increases roughly in the middle.
-The access can be a bit hard to find, it is quite a journey down Heilige Stiege, if you arrive from Affensteine.
+The access can be a bit hard to find.
+It is quite a journey down Heilige Stiege if you arrive from Affensteine.
 It should not be tried in the downward direction.
 Via ferrata set recommended.
 Hook it onto the metal clamps.

-In total it was a great time in an amazing region!
+In total, it was a great time in a fantastic region!
 Click the link to see the photos.